Skip to Main Content

 Installing a sump pump, or using your sump pump, to drain standing water from your basement will help control the situation, but there is much more you will need to do.
 Wet walls in your basement do not generally start with standing water, so removing standing water will not solve the problem.
 Likewise, removing standing water will not address the additional damage that may have been done.

 There are some things you can do to stop the problem from snowballing, including removing standing water from the basement and trying to control the humidity.
-Doing this will help control the situation and the damages dampness can cause.
-Nonetheless, it is of the utmost importance that you contact a basement waterproofing professional to assess the situation because of the way it can undermine the structural integrity of your home.
+Doing this will help control the situation and the damage dampness can cause.
+Nonetheless, it is important to contact a basement waterproofing professional to assess the situation because of the way it can undermine the structural integrity of your home.

 Let the Professionals Fix Your Wet Basement Walls

-Above and beyond all else, it is important that you contact a Groundworks basement waterproofing expert to assess your basement and needs.
+Above and beyond all else, it is important that you contact your local Groundworks team to assess your basement and needs.
 During their evaluation, they will investigate why your basement walls are leaking, how the damage was caused, what other issues it may have created, and the best possible way to deal with the issue.

 This could be as simple as dehumidifying the basement and filling the cracks properly to prevent further leaking.
 However, if the dampness has spread into the rest of the home and if the foundation of your home has shifted or settled into cracks in the ground under your home, the fix can be more complicated.
 Whatever the case may be, working with a professional is the best option if you want to nip these issues in the bud and ensure your home is on stable ground once more.